Our goal is to deliver high quality Primary Health Care to you.

 Dr Jacki Halliday-Pegg Part Time Salaried Doctor

-Dr Jackie Halliday-Pegg, a very experience Salaried Doctor, joined us in June 2016.
+Dr Jackie Halliday-Pegg, is a very experience Salaried Doctor, she joined us in June 2016.

 Our registrars are fully Qualified Doctors who are undergoing Higher Training in General practice on the Northumberland Vocational training scheme.
 They are usually working with us for six months.